lbdremy/node-csv-stream/README.md

 var csv = require('csv-stream'),
 var request = require('request');

-var options = {
+// All of these arguments are optional. var options = {
 	delimiter : '\t', // default is ,
-	endLine : '\n', // default is \n, columns : ['columnName1', 'columnName2'] // by default read the first line and use values found as columns }
+	endLine : '\n', // default is \n, columns : ['columnName1', 'columnName2'] // by default read the first line and use values found as columns escapeChar : '"', // default is an empty string enclosedChar : '"' // default is an empty string
+}

 var csvStream = csv.createStream(options);